Lal Mai

-Lal Mai is a Pakistani horror drama series premiered on Aaj Entertainment on 12 December 2019.
+Lal Mai is a Pakistani horror drama series that premiered on Aaj Entertainment on 12 December 2019.
 It has Taqi Ahmed, Shamil Khan, Hira Soomro and Sana Fakhar in pivotal roles.

-The shooting of the serial took place in Balakot region of North Pakistan.
+The shooting of the series took place in the Balakot region of northern Pakistan.

 Plot

-The story revolves around an unborn child (child of devil) who comes back in the lives of Nauman, Seema and Mannat to take revenge, the revenge of the mistake which has not even committed.
+The story revolves around an unborn child (child of devil) who comes back in the lives of Nauman, Seema and Mannat to take revenge, the revenge of the mistake which has not even been committed.
 The devil's journey starts from mountains and then reaches to cities and makes fuss there.